Pictorialism: England

 After The Linked Ring invited a select group of Americans as members, debates broke out about the goals and purpose of the club.
 When more American than British members were shown at their annual exhibit in 1908, a motion was introduced to disband the organization.
 By 1910 The Linked Ring has dissolved, and its members went their own way.

 France

 Pictorialism in France is dominated by two names, Constant Puyo and Robert Demachy.
-They are the most famous members of the Photo-Club de Paris, a separate organization from the Société française de photographie.
+They were the most famous members of the Photo-Club de Paris, a separate organization from the Société française de photographie.
 They are particularly well known for their use of pigment processes, especially gum bichromate.
 In 1906, they published a book on the subject, Les Procédés d'art en Photographie.
 Both of them also wrote many articles for the Bulletin du Photo-Club de Paris (1891–1902) and La Revue de Photographie (1903–1908), a magazine which quickly became the most influential French publication dealing with artistic photography during the early 20th century.
+Céline Laguarde was the leading woman photographer in the field and her work was published alongside Puyo and Demachy.